jlxip/zodiac/README.md

 ```

 - The configuration file defaults to `./zodiac.conf`.
 A different one can be specified via `$ZODIAC_CONFIG`.
-- The `zodiac` section is the root of the configuration file.
+- The `[zodiac]` section is the root of the configuration file.
 Its field `enabled` links to other sections, each describing a capsule.
+- The `workers` key in `[zodiac]` specifies the number of worker threads.
+  - Default value is `0`, which means _as many as threads in the CPU_.
+  - Do not use more than the number of cores: it will throttle.
+They are not directly related to how many simultaneous connections zodiac can handle.
+- The `buffers` key specifies how many pages should be reserved for proxying.
+  - This does actually put a limit to the number of simultaneous connections.
+If no buffers are available, new connections will be kept open waiting until there's one.
+  - Pages are balanced across worker threads in order to maximize L1 cache hits, so `buffers` should be a multiple of `workers`.
+If it's not, it will be rounded down to the closest multiple.
+  - In most architectures, regular pages are 4KiB long.
+  - The default value is 256 (so 1MiB total).
+- Regarding timeouts:
+  - Timeouts refer to the whole duration of the process, not only idle time.
+  - They cannot be disabled due to security issues. `0` will not disable them.
+  - `frontTimeout` and `backTimeout` can be overriden in a capsule section, but not `hsTimeout`, since before the handshake finishes the capsule cannot be identified.
+  - `backTimeout` is used both for the backend connection and the response reception, so bear in mind, if you want to dive this deep, that a connection to the backend could take at max 2x`backTimeout`.
 - In each capsule section, only `name` and `port` are mandatory.
 - One of the capsules can be the default, marked with `default = true`.
   - It will be the one provided for requests either without SNI or with an unrecognized server name.